 - [41] The applicants allege that they had no knowledge of the misrepresentation and wish to exonerate themselves by blaming their immigration consultant.
-Indeed, they claim to have not even seen the submitted copy of their application forms.
-As a result, they submit that the fraudulence of their immigration consultant should serve as a defence to the application of section 40(1)(a). - [42] In response to this submission, I find the comments of Justice Mosley in Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315 to be instructive: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
+In essence, they submit that the fraudulence of their immigration consultant should serve as a defence to the application of section 40(1)(a). - [42] In response to this submission, I adopt the argument of the respondents, that the decisions in Cao v Canada (Minister of Citizenship and Immigration), 2010 FC 450, and Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, require that an applicant be held responsible for the contents of an application which he or she has signed. - [43] Justice Mosley's comments at paragraph 16 of Haque, above, are instructive: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
 He admitted during the phone conversation on May 26th that he "could have signed the blank form for the consultant".
 The new form had further discrepancies.
 The applicant apparently chose to rely on the consultant to submit the required information without personally verifying that it was accurate.

 The applicants in this case chose to rely on their consultant.
-The principal applicant claims that she was not given the opportunity to review her application.
+The principal applicant does not recall whether she signed it and does not claim to have reviewed it.
 It would be contrary to the applicant's duty of candour to permit the applicant to rely now on her failure to review her own application.
 It was her responsibility to ensure her application was truthful and complete-she was negligent in performing this duty.